 Specialists also believe a rise in forest fires could increase breathing difficulties in a population already badly hit by the new coronavirus.
 Hence, the combination between the virus and the fires could have severe consequences on health conditions of the local population.

-These issues are affecting poor people and indigenous communities, whose incapacity to practice social distancing and limited access to health facilities is undermining their chances of surviving.
+These issues are affecting poor people and local communities, whose incapacity to practice social distancing and limited access to health facilities is undermining their chances of surviving.

 LET’S NOT LEAVE THEM ALONE!